Samsung Galaxy S25 Plus vs. Galaxy S23 Plus: Time for an early upgrade?

 For all intents and purposes, the Samsung Galaxy S25 Plus and the Galaxy S23 Plus look the same from the outside.
 There are some small tweaks, like the Galaxy S25 Plus' DSLR-style camera covers, boxy shape, and slightly-larger screen.
 In terms of dimensions, the two phones are nearly identical.
 The newer Galaxy S25 Plus measures 158.4 x 75.8 x 7.3mm, while the older Galaxy S23 Plus measures 157.8 x 76.2 x 7.6 mm.

 It's nice that, despite featuring a larger screen and battery, the Galaxy S25 Plus is both thinner and lighter than the Galaxy S23 Plus.
-The newer model is 0.3mm thinner and six grams lighter, which probably doesn't sound like much but could make the Galaxy S25 Plus feel better in the hand.
+The newer model is 0.3mm thinner and six grams lighter, which probably doesn't sound like much but it does make the Galaxy S25 Plus feel better in the hand.

 The Violet Samsung Galaxy S23+ held in hand